Trees, Hedgerows and Weeds

 Dandelion

-Dock (not curly)
+Dock (not curly) in moderation

 Elm